mehulagg/gitlab/doc/administration/gitaly/praefect.md

 available:

 - `-virtual-storage` that specifies which virtual storage to check.
-The default behavior is to display outdated replicas of read-only repositories as they generally require administrator action.
+The default behavior is to display outdated replicas of read-only repositories as they might require administrator action.
 - In GitLab 13.3 and later, `-partially-replicated` that specifies whether to display a list of [outdated replicas of writable repositories](#outdated-replicas-of-writable-repositories).

 NOTE:
 `dataloss` is still in beta and the output format is subject to change.

-To check for outdated replicas of read-only repositories, run:
+To check for repositories with outdated primaries, run:

 ```shell
 sudo /opt/gitlab/embedded/bin/praefect -config /var/opt/gitlab/praefect/config.toml dataloss [-virtual-storage <virtual-storage>]